luloxi/PunkSociety/README.md

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/foundry/script/Deploy.s.sol` to deploy the contract to the network.
 You can also customize the deploy script.

+5. Go to `packages/nextjs/scaffold.config.ts` and comment out `targetNetworks: [chains.sepolia]` and uncomment `targetNetworks: [chains.foundry]`

-5. Open a third terminal, navigate to `SocialBunny` and run this command to start your NextJS app:
+6. Open a third terminal, navigate to `SocialBunny` and run this command to start your NextJS app:

 ```
 yarn start